Code-Institute-Submissions/EdHarty-P2_NOvResub/README.md

 <img width="930" alt="2022-02-13 (13)" src="https://user-images.githubusercontent.com/88341568/153755587-055f7236-2e82-43dd-b645-79b0f7c991e9.png">
 <img width="947" alt="2022-02-13 (14)" src="https://user-images.githubusercontent.com/88341568/153755613-d1e3c718-724f-494d-978d-8ef850b05f14.png">

-Unfixed Bugs:
+# Unfixed Bugs:

 There were no unfixed bugs.

 Deployment:

-I pushed the code.
-In Github, I clicked on my project repository.
+1. Go to project repositories and select relevant project.
-I clicked on the settings tab.
+2. Click on the settings option.
-I navigated to Github pages.
+3. Scroll down to the Github pages section.
-I selected main branch and saved.
-A working URL was then generated.
+4. Navigate to source section.
+5. Click on the dropdown menu select branch and select main.
+6. Click save.
+7. Once page has refreshed scroll down to get deployed link.
+8. Can click on the link to see if site is working.

+A live website can be found [here](https://edharty.github.io/P2/)

 Credits: